A METHOD FOR GROWTH

 A CIVIC MINDSET

 How to be agents of change?
-How can we understand the rol we each must take in society?
-In school we take our first steps as future citizens of the world.
-At TOLIS we seek to temple their headstrong spirit, help them understand the core values of a global society, and instill them the universal truths that drive development and progress.
+How can we understand the role we each must take in society?
+School is where we take our first steps as future citizens of the world.
+At TOLIS, we seek to guide them in gaining self-control, help them understand the core values of a global society, and instill the universal truths that drive development and progress.

 FACING THE WORLD

-We strive to develop a sense of globalist ideals in our students.
+We strive to develop global awareness in our students.
 TOLIS has a MUN elective course where students practice parliamentary debate, develop their research skills and gain awareness about global issues.
 Each semester, we participate in Model United Nations events.

-In 2019, a group of students travelled to Guangyi International School located in Hunan Province, China.
-The goal was to experience boarding school life, practice the Mandarin language, as well as meet Chinese teachers and students.
+In 2019, TOLIS held its third trip to China.
+A group of 20 students travelled to Guangyi International School located in Hunan Province, China, experiencing boarding school life, and practicing the Mandarin language.

 A CARING HEART

 Our children are not raised in a vacuum.
-Every day we help them see the myriad of realities that lie in every corner.
-To understand other’s suffering means to take action.
+Every day we help them see the myriad of realities faced by others around the world and in our own country.
+To understand others’ suffering means to take action.

-This is why we have REDES, an innovative solidarity program where our students participate in mentoring programs where they teach other kids in areas such as technology.
+This is why we have REDES, an innovative solidarity program where our students mentor children from the community in areas such as technology.

-More than 80 families in Santa Ana have benefited from this program.
-The recipients of this program received over 8 weeks of tech training, including 3D design and printing, programming, and electronic circuitry.
+More than 80 families in Santa Ana have benefited from this program, receiving 8 weeks of tech training, including 3D design and printing, programming, and electronic circuitry.